TomasVotruba/tomasvotruba.com/source/_posts/2016-04-30-decouple-your-doctrine-filters.md

 ## Standard Process to Enable Filter

 If you don't know Doctrine Filters, [KnpUniversity](https://knpuniversity.com/) has very nice, short and funny tutorial about them.
-[Go check it](https://knpuniversity.com/screencast/doctrine-queries/filters), I'll wait here.
+[Go check it](https://knpuniversity.com/screencast/doctrine-queries/filters), I'll wait here...

 So now you know, that to enable filter in Symfony you have to: